Privacy Policy

 Direct Marketing

-We will contact you by post, and where you have provided consent, also by telephone, e-mail and text message, to keep you updated on existing lottery products that you may be interested in, including our “Super Draws”, as well as any new services and products we think you will be interested in.
+We will contact you by post, email, telephone and text message, to keep you updated on existing lottery products that you may be interested in, including our “”Super Draws””, as well as any new services and products we think you will be interested in.
+This is on the basis that it is in our legitimate interests to contact you about products and services we think you will be interested in.
+In some cases (e.g. for players who signed up prior to 2024), we rely on consent to send e-mail and text marketing.

 You can opt-out from receiving our marketing communications, or update your contact preferences at any time by emailing info@localhospicelottery.org.